Anterior and Posterior Cruciate Ligament Injuries

 - Grade 3 Sprains.
 This is when the ligament has completely torn, leaving the joint completely unstable.
 It is rare to have a partial tear of the ACL.
 Most injuries of the ACL involve complete tears.

 Posterior cruciate ligament tears involve the exact grades as noted above with ACL ligamentous injuries.
-One big difference between PCL and ACL tears is that most PCL tears are only partial tears whereas the ACL tears are usually complete.Symptoms of ACL and PCL Tears
+One big difference between a PCL and ACL tear is that a PCL tear is only a partial tear whereas an ACL tear is usually complete.Symptoms of Knee Ligament Tear: ACL and PCL

 - Pain in the knee